jide1965/BBCRadioProject/BBCRadio-App-Project/ReadMe/ReadMe.txt

 Project Name : BBCRadio-App-Project

-My project was written in Data Driven Framework with Cucumber JVM with the pre written scenarios from existing BBC Radio product in which I  designed the framework in such a way that the feature file will control the full application.
+My project was written in Data Driven Framework with Cucumber JVM with the pre-written scenarios from existing BBC Radio product in which I  designed the framework in such a way that the feature file will control the full application.
 [Please note that I will rewrite the program in Ruby language once I get use to Ruby syntax I am studying at the moment at Lynda.com. if I am invited for interview I will try to bring it along]

-***NOTE: Please dowmload the project folder into your local machine driectory and make note of the path to be used in executing the program at command prompt.*****
+***NOTE: Please download the project folder into your local machine directory and make note of the path to be used in executing the program at command prompt.*****

 1. File list